ADVICE ON CHOOSING A COURSE

 Association of Pet Dog Trainers run their courses at Moulton College in Northamptonshire.
 We include the cost of an en suite room in the Halls of Residence, plus all meals and tea and coffee whilst on the course.

-The tutors also stay on site so you have access to them practically 24/7 (although we do try to keep some sleep each night) if you want to ask a question, share concerns or just chat.
+The tutors also stay on site so you have access to them practically 24/7 (although we do try to keep some time free for sleeping each night) if you want to ask a question, share concerns or just chat.

 Is the course all theory, all practical or a mixture of both?